rayfranco/boarsmith/README.md

 It contains out of the box : pushstate JS routing, handlebar templates system with multilingual friendly Markdown + YAML Front Matter system for publishing articles (provided by Assemble).

+## Requirements

+For this workflow to work, you need this external dependencies to be installed on your computer :

+* Phantomjs ~1.9.2 `homebrew install phantomjs` or [download here](http://phantomjs.org/download.html)

 ## Quick start

 First install it globally